refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

 Refinery comes with a rake task called *refinery:override* which allows you to copy files out of Refinery and into your own application to change.
 To see a list of possible commands simply run `rake refinery:override` in the console.
-Let’s override the pages show
+Let's override the pages show
 view:

     $ rake refinery:override view=refinery/pages/show